stats4sd/laravel-file-util/README.md

 How to add an Excel Export:

-1. Build your Export operation as described [here](https://docs.laravel-excel.com/3.1/exports/)
+1. Build your Export operation class as described [here](https://docs.laravel-excel.com/3.1/exports/)
- - To test this operation, start with the most basic version of an export (e.g. impliment FromCollection and just get all() items from your CRUD's model.
+ - To test this operation class, start with the most basic version of an export (e.g. impliment FromCollection and just get some items from your CRUD's model.
 You can always add things later to customise your export.

 ```php
 <?php